Emergence of Minimal Circuits for Indirect Object Identification in Attention-Only Transformers: Conclusion

 \section{Conclusion}

-In this study, we showed that even a minimal attention-only transformer---comprising just two attention heads---can perfectly solve a symbolic version of the Indirect Object Identification task.
+In this study, we showed that a single-head single-layer attention-only transformer can't solve a symbolic version of the Indirect Object Identification (IOI) task.
+However, if we increase the number of attention heads to two, keeping the number of parameters the same, it can perfectly solve it.
 Our mechanistic analysis revealed an elegant division of labor: one head aggregates referential information additively, while the other performs contrastive suppression of incorrect alternatives.
 In a two-layer, single-head model, we further observed compositional behavior across layers, indicating the emergence of functional hierarchy.
 These findings highlight that task-constrained training can produce parsimonious and interpretable circuits, offering valuable insight into the primitive computational motifs that may underlie reasoning in larger, pretrained language models.